 After Barsana, our next stop was Govardhan, the hill that Lord Krishna lifted on his little finger to protect people from torrential rains.
-Now the hill is reduced to a small pile, but the nonetheless symbolically very important for the Krishna devotees.
+Now the hill is reduced to a small pile, but nonetheless symbolically very important for the Krishna devotees.
 On the main road, there is a temple that recreates the Govardhan Parvat for you.
 Brightly lit at night and crowded with people.
 Outside this temple, there are rows of sweet shops and you start getting the famous Mathura Peda, you are not too far from Mathura now.
-But it was the Kachori and the Chaat that caught my eye and I had them as soon I could.
+But it was the Kachori and the Chaat that caught my eye and I had them as soon as I could.

 A narrow lane from here takes you to the actual Govardhan Parvat.
 A small part of the hill is now treated as a temple.
 You can touch the stone here and bow your head to the stone that was touched by Lord Krishna.

-From here, we headed to the last spot of the Yatra that is Radha Kund.
+From here, we headed to the last spot of the Yatra which is Radha Kund.
 The name may not mean that the Kund belonged to Radha, she may have used it sometime.
 But the fact is everything here belongs to her including the beloved Krishna and so does the Kund.
 It is a beautiful pond surrounded by temples and bathing ghats and this is here that people complete their Braj Bhoomi Yatra with a bath.
-As you drive past the last leg of the Yatra, you see a lot of stalls selling pain relieving oils.
+As you drive past the last leg of the Yatra, you see a lot of stalls selling pain-relieving oils.
 And you cannot find a better example of a perfectly located business.
-When people are tired after walking around for miles and miles, you sell them the pain relieving oils and massages.
+When people are tired after walking around for miles and miles, you sell them pain-relieving oils and massages.

 You get another glimpse of devotion when you see the enthusiastic devotees singing and walking from Govardhan to Radha Kund.
 There are people of all ages, they are tired but they do not stop until they reach Radha Kund.
 There are many big and small ponds here.
 You can get lost in them if you do not follow the Yatris on foot.